Smoking meat can be a dirty process, with ash, dripping fat, sauces, and more to deal with. So you need to know how to clean an electric smoker.

 Both of these steps will help to keep the smoker much cleaner and prevent any mold from developing in between uses.

 Also, in between uses, it’s important to cover your smoker up with a protective cover.
 Not only does this prolong its life, but it also protects it against the elements.

-The best way to look after it’s to clean and maintain it every 3 to 5 uses, and not only will this ensure that it sticks around for longer, your guests will be much happier and carefree knowing that your food is safe to eat.
+The best way to look after it is to clean and maintain it every 3 to 5 uses.
+Not only will this ensure it lasts longer, your guests will be much happier and carefree knowing that your food is safe to eat.

 Do you have any tips or tricks on how to clean an electric smoker?
 Share your smoking wisdom in the comment section below.
 Or if you have any questions, fire away!
 I will answer every comment.